dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Let's check in with our friend again:
+Let's check in with our friend:

 ```console
 cargo run